Kenya

 Non-resident companies are subject to Kenya corporate income tax (CIT) only on the trading profits attributable to a Kenyan PE.

-The rate of CIT for resident companies, including subsidiary companies of foreign parent companies, is 30%.
-The CIT rate for branches of foreign companies and PEs is 30%.
+The CIT rate for non residents including branches of foreign companies and PEs is also 30%.

 Special rates